rom-rb/rom-model/README.md

 ## The Plan™

 This gem is built on top of existing 3rd party gems that have proven to be stable and good-enough.
-Unfortunatelly neither Virtus nor ActiveModel do not meet certain design requirements to be a good fit in the long term.
+Unfortunately neither Virtus nor ActiveModel do not meet certain design requirements to be a good fit in the long term.

 For that reason we're exploring how to build a better foundation for rom-model.